JGriffiths47/MS1-GowerClimbingHut/TESTING.md

 #### index.html

-- Link to contact page shifts to below the links to activities and acccommodation and is aligned centrally
+- Link to contact page shifts to below the links to activities and accommodation and is aligned centrally
 - The text of the reviews sits below the profile pictures and both are aligned centrally within the review div

 #### activities.html